Elementary School Curriculum

 Students will study topics in the areas of geography, history, economics, and government.

-Sheboygan County Christian School prepares students for their part in God’s culturally diverse world using inspiring, engaging and relevant language learning.
+Sheboygan Christian School prepares students for their part in God’s culturally diverse world using inspiring, engaging and relevant language learning.

-Students will achieve the basic skills to understand and communicate in Spanish, and will develop an interest and appreciation of the Hispanic culture, in and outside of the U.S. In the Spanish classroom, SCCS focuses on communication, cultures, connections, comparisons, and communities.
+Students will achieve the basic skills to understand and communicate in Spanish, and will develop an interest and appreciation of the Hispanic culture, in and outside of the U.S. In the Spanish classroom, SCS focuses on communication, cultures, connections, comparisons, and communities.
 Students learn through the use of technology, songs, group work, conversation, and games.
 The classroom is a positive, challenging, fun and energetic environment that motivates and helps students succeed at becoming proficient in the language.
 By learning a new language, students’ minds are opened to new cultures and therefore new ideas and different ways of looking at God’s diverse world.

 In Elementary Spanish, students are introduced to the language through basic vocabulary, such as numbers, colors, animals, clothing, etc. Greetings and simple conversation is also learned.

-Sheboygan County Christian School’s physical education program seeks to support the growth of a Christian student in the image of God and provide understanding of our purpose and value in service to God.
+Sheboygan Christian School’s physical education program seeks to support the growth of a Christian student in the image of God and provide understanding of our purpose and value in service to God.

 Students participate in a variety of age appropriate fun activities designed to teach the fundamentals of movement and skills and to become more competent and confident in a wide spectrum of movement activities.